 A success timeline featuring the most significant achievements of Francisco Lindor.

-Francisco Lindor, nicknamed "Mr. Smile", is a professional baseball shortstop currently playing for the New York Mets in MLB.
-Previously, he played for the Cleveland Indians.
-He is a switch hitter and right-handed thrower, standing 5'11" and weighing 190 pounds.
-Lindor is Puerto Rican.
+Francisco Lindor, nicknamed "Mr. Smile", is a Puerto Rican professional baseball shortstop currently playing for the New York Mets in MLB.
+A switch hitter and right-handed thrower, he previously played for the Cleveland Indians.
+Lindor's height is 5 feet 11 inches, and he weighs 190 pounds.
+He is known for his energetic and positive attitude on and off the field.

-On July 10, 2018, Francisco Lindor scored his 80th run before the All-Star break, breaking the record for most by a Puerto Rican MLB player which was previously 79 runs in 1996 by Edgar Martínez.
+On July 10, 2018, Lindor scored his 80th run before the All-Star break, breaking the record for most runs by a Puerto Rican MLB player previously held by Edgar Martínez with 79 runs in 1996.

 During the 2016 MLB postseason, Lindor's 16 postseason hits were the most hits by a batter since 1997.

-In 2010, Francisco Lindor played for the 18U United States team in the 2010 World Junior Baseball Championship held in Thunder Bay, Ontario.
-The team finished fifth, and Lindor was named to the All-IBAF Juniors Team as a shortstop.
+In 2010, Francisco Lindor played for the 18U United States team in the 2010 World Junior Baseball Championship, in Thunder Bay, Ontario.
+They finished in fifth place despite only losing one game.
+Lindor was named to the All-IBAF Juniors Team in his position at shortstop.

 Prior to the 2012 season, Baseball America ranked Francisco Lindor as the Indians top prospect.